Exploring Different Lifestyle Diets

 Mediterranean Diet, Salmon plated with veggies

-This diet emphasizes whole grains, fruits, vegetables, fish, and healthy fats like olive oil.
+The Mediterranean Diet consists of whole grains, fruits, vegetables, fish, and healthy fats like olive oil.
 It’s associated with a reduced risk of heart disease, improved brain health, and longevity.

 Mediterranean Friendly Foods: